Lake Elsinore, California: Lake Edge District

-The Lake Edge District area has had a long and eventful history, with the lake as a focal point for the Native Americans, Europeans, Mexicans, early founders of the City, and the multitude of visitors and locals who continue to come to its shores for entertainment and recreation.
+The Lake Edge District area has had a long and eventful history, with the lake as a focal point for the Native Americans, Europeans, Mexicans, early founders of the city, and the multitude of visitors and locals who continue to come to its shores for entertainment and recreation.
 Many developments occurred along or within proximity of the lake's edge during the second half of the 19th and the first half of the 20th centuries.

 The Lake Edge District encompasses the ruins of the city's oldest standing structure, the Machado Adobe House, Rancho La Laguna This site was the location of the Laguna Grande Butterfield Stage Station.
 This structure succumbed to arson in 2017.

-A structure of historical interest is Meyer & Holler designed Southern California Athletic and Country Club, former Elsinore Naval Military Academy building, located along Grand Avenue near the intersection of Ortega Highway.
+A structure of historical interest is Meyer & Holler designed Southern California Athletic and Country Club, former Elsinore Naval and Military School building, located along Grand Avenue near the intersection of Ortega Highway.

 A newly constructed campground, marina, and boat launch is located on the northwest side of the lake.

 Lake Elsinore Hills

 The Lake Elsinore Hills District encompasses a large and varied terrain including broad plains, rolling hills, steep slopes, sensitive habitats, and watercourses, with elevations ranging from 1,300 to 2,170 ft above the sea level.
 Many areas of the Lake Elsinore Hills District are not readily accessible or able to be developed, so have remained vacant.
-Two large bodies of water located within close proximity of the Lake Elsinore Hills District are the City's lake to the southwest and Canyon Lake to the east, which is located within the city of Canyon Lake.
-Some of the higher elevations offer panoramic views of the City's lake and the Santa Ana Mountains.
+Two large bodies of water located within close proximity of the Lake Elsinore Hills District are the city's lake to the southwest and Canyon Lake to the east, which is located within the city of Canyon Lake.
+Some of the higher elevations offer panoramic views of the city's lake and the Santa Ana Mountains.
 The neighborhoods in this district include Tuscany Hills, Canyon Hills, and Rosetta Canyon.